UKCloud/documentation/articles/azure/azs-how-retrieve-quota-ps.md

 title: How to retrieve your subscription quotas using PowerShell
 description: Provides help for retrieving your quotas on UKCloud for Microsoft Azure
 services: azure-stack
-author: Bailey Lawson
+author: blawson
-reviewer: rjarvis
+reviewer: wturner
-lastreviewed: 25/11/2020
+lastreviewed: 14/02/2022

 toc_rootlink: Users
 toc_sub1: How To